-INTER PARES | Parliaments in Partnership - EU Global Project to Strengthen the Capacity of Parliaments and the Senate of the Oliy Majlis of the Republic of Uzbekistan organized a youth engagement workshop with youth representatives.
+INTER PARES | Parliaments in Partnership - EU Global Project to Strengthen the Capacity of Parliaments and the Senate of the Oliy Majlis of the Republic of Uzbekistan organized a youth engagement workshop for parliamentarians and youth representatives.
 That candid discussion and exchange of youth engagement strategies serves as the basis of these key insights.